casbin/casbin/README.md

 }
 ```

-4. Besides the static policy file, casbin also provides API for permission management at run-time.
+4. Besides the static policy file, Casbin also provides API for permission management at run-time.
 For example, You can get all the roles assigned to a user as below:

 ```go
 roles := e.GetRoles("alice")